Vinit-R-Iyer/Vinit-R-Iyer/README.md

 <br>
 <br>

-I am Vinit and here for sharing my projects and being a part of the community to help and be helped.
+Hey there!
+Welcome to my page!

+I am Vinit, a Data Engineer, Data Analyst, and Project Manager.
-I am a student currently pursuing a Master in Information Technology and Master in Information Technology Management from the University of Sydney.
-I am an aspiring Data Analyst who loves to code.
-I dabble a bit in Software development.
+I am pursuing my Master in Information Technology specializing in Data Analytics and Management and another Master in Information Technology Management specializing in Project Management.

-I like to keep everything easy to read and make sure everything is in an easy to understand and readable format.
+Here you will find all of my projects, assignments, and study materials.
+I hope you like it!
+If you want to connect with me personally, please do not hesitate to ping me on LinkedIn.

+Thanks for giving this a read, may all success be with you. :)

+See ya!

 **LANGUAGES**
 <br>